murilogustineli/murilogustineli/README.md

-I’m a Machine Learning Engineer and researcher, currently pursuing a Master’s in Computer Science at [Georgia Tech](https://www.gatech.edu/) focusing on Machine Learning.
+I’m a Machine Learning Engineer and researcher, currently pursuing a Master’s in Computer Science at [Georgia Tech](https://www.gatech.edu/).
 My research interests lie at the intersection of **Machine Learning** and **Representation Learning**.
 I am interested in designing models that learn rich, transferable representations efficiently across domains such as **vision**, **language**, and **3D perception**.

 I co-lead [**DS@GT Applied Research & Competitions (ARC)**](https://dsgt-arc.org/) group and my research spans Vision Transformers, language models, and efficient AI systems for large-scale scientific applications.
 <!--